 Description

-EXTERIOR: it is a single storey building of four bays.
-The rebuilt south front has a doorway with a much-weathered chamfered surround, a plank door and label moulds over and three mid-C20 five-light stone mullioned windows with leaded lights that match the previous windows.
-To the left of the entrance is a mid-C20 lozenge-shaped window with raised, chamfered surround which contains a memorial window to D B M Hume, a former headmaster.
-The rear elevation has a similar five-light mullioned window which is a mid-C20 insertion, a doorway at either end, and a modern flat-roofed extension to the right.
-The east gable end has stone quoins and a heavily-restored three-light Perpendicular window and has a hoodmould over.
+The rebuilt south front includes a doorway with a much-weathered chamfered surround, a plank door, and label moulds above, along with three mid-20th century five-light stone mullioned windows with leaded lights that match earlier windows.
+To the left of the entrance is a mid-20th century lozenge-shaped window with a raised, chamfered surround, which contains a memorial window dedicated to D B M Hume, a former headmaster.
+The rear elevation features a similar five-light mullioned window, also a mid-20th century addition, with doorways at either end and a modern flat-roofed extension to the right.
+The east gable end has stone quoins and a heavily-restored three-light Perpendicular window with a hoodmould above.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.